KorbanDa11as/deep-origin-take-home/README.md

 # Future Extensions

 1. add better error states
-2. the react-select component re-renders sub components when a new menu entry is highlighted
+2. the react-select component re-renders sub components when a new menu entry is highlighted (naive memoization of the sub components did not help)
 3. error codes from the server
+4. optimize render performance